Choose a letter

 The electric arc is a conduction phenomenon through dielectric material (including air or SF6 gas) between two parts with different potential.
 This phenomenon can be voluntary (electric arc furnace) or involuntary (electrical discharge also disruptive).
 In order to protect the operators of the electrical sector, the electric arc withstand is defined, this is the ability, verified through the electric arc withstand test, of an equipment (for example the medium voltage switchboard) to hold the energy released by the electric arc inside it without projecting dangerous objects towards the operator.
 The harmful gases released by the melting of the materials that occurs during the electric arc phenomenon are vented through special piping systems, in order to avoid damage to health.

-Medium-Voltage, air-insulated metal-enclosed switchgear, produced by C.R.
+The ATR is a Medium-Voltage, air-insulated metal-enclosed switchgear, produced by C.R.
 Technology Systems.

-Medium-Voltage, gas-insulated metal-enclosed switchgear, produced by C.R.
+The ATR-Ring is a Medium-Voltage, gas-insulated metal-enclosed switchgear, produced by C.R.
 Technology Systems

-It is the use of technology in plants aiming to managing machinery and processes through control systems and allowing data collection, integrating or replacing the actions of man.
+Automation means the use of technology in plants aiming to managing machinery and processes through control systems and allowing data collection, integrating or replacing the actions of man.

 Bar (or busbar):